why1249/TorchOpt/README.md

 - **Ackley**: A function with many local minima but one global minimum
 - **Schwefel**: A complex function with the global minimum far from the center

+More benchmark functions will be added in future releases.

 ## Available Optimization Algorithms

 Currently implemented algorithms:

 - **PSO (Particle Swarm Optimization)**: A population-based stochastic optimization technique

+Additional optimization algorithms are planned for future updates.

 ## Extending TorchOpt